open-data-rescue/climate-data-rescue/README.md

 ### Pagetype

--A simple grouping class that links Assets (pages of a ledger) with the same layout (Fieldgroups).
+-A simple grouping class that links Pages (of a Ledger) with the same layout (Fieldgroups).
 Most Ledgers have two Pagetypes, side A and side B.
 -Has attributes for title (e.g. "Side A"), description, default zoom level and the associated ledger.

 #### Relationships
-- has many: assets, fieldgroups
+- has many: pages, fieldgroups
 - belongs to: ledger

 #### Attributes